Why are therapists seeking licenses in multiple states?

 Portability has been proposed by the American Counseling Association (ACA) and other professional associations.
 Portability is controversial.
 There are obvious advantages to licensees who want to move their license from one state to another.
 Opposition to portability is also valid since there are ALOT of different graduate degree programs acceptable for LPC licensure.

 Examining the clinical supervision you received has become more important since effective 9/30/2018 the board has made a major change to it's definition of eligible "Supervisor".
-An LPC Supervisor must be credentialed as a CPCS supervisor or a national NBCC Approved Clinical Supervisor.
+An LPC Supervisor must be credentialed as a LPCA CPCS supervisor or a national NBCC Approved Clinical Supervisor.
 The ACS is currently accepted in 15 states.
 I hold both credentials.

-Georgia's board rules are definitely not explicit.
+Georgia's board rules are not explicit and evaluated case-by-case..